 11 U.S.C. § 503(b)(9) (emphasis added).
-Thus, the statute grants an unpaid seller of goods an
+Thus, the statute grants an unpaid seller of goods an administrative priority for the "value of any goods" received by the debtor within twenty days of the bankruptcy filing.

-The Bankruptcy Code does not define the terms "goods," as used in connection with

-§ 503(b)(9) claims.
+The Bankruptcy Code does not define the terms "goods," as used in connection with § 503(b)(9) claims.
 According to Collier on Bankruptcy: